-No part of the film industry escapes punishment here, from the agents, the consultants who design the film's posters and advertising through to the publicists making the EPK and the studio heads strongly suggesting the film be "de-jewicised" and congratulating themselves for the film's nominations buzz.
-Even the studio security guards, the lighting technicians and craft services get a swift kick.
+No part of the film industry escapes punishment here, from the agents, the consultants, the designers, the publicists, the studio heads, even the studio security guards, the lighting technicians and craft services get a swift kick.
 Guest himself plays the Director who is completely flaky and mollifying.
 TV talk shows and print media get their share too.
 Some barbs hit the mark, some miss by a mile, but enough of it is on target to keep everything moving along swiftly.

 The dialogue feels improvised and probably is in many parts, but when you have a stock company with this kind of talent that's just a bonus.
-All of the familiar faces are back, most noteably Harry Shearer (otherwise known as the voice of Ned Flanders), Catherine O'Hara, Eugene Levy, Jennifer Coolidge, Parker Posey, Christopher Moynihan, Fred Willard and Jane Lynch.
-The film is also loaded with celebrity cameos such as The Office's Ricky Gervais, The L Word favourite Sarah Shahi, Grey's Anatomy babe Sandra Oh, The West Wing's Mary McCormack, the list goes on and quickly becomes a game of celebrity heads.
+All of the familiar faces are back, most noteably Harry Shearer (the voice of Ned Flanders), Catherine O'Hara, Eugene Levy, Jennifer Coolidge, Parker Posey, Christopher Moynihan, Fred Willard and Jane Lynch.
+The film is also loaded with celebrity cameos such as Ricky Gervais, Sarah Shahi, Sandra Oh, Mary McCormack, the list goes on and quickly becomes a game of celebrity heads.

 The movie, however, belongs to Catherine O'Hara who was, ironically, unlucky to miss out on an Oscar nomination for this performance.
 She goes from someone paddling happily in her employed-yet-obscure world to destroyed Oscar hopeful dressing half her age and with collagen lips the size of a helium balloon.
 Her non-appearance in any kind of real-life award buzz demonstrates effectively that Hollywood doesn't have a very good sense of humour after all.
 I don't think you can actually win an Oscar while satirising them; the entire fabric of the universe may actually fold in on itself.